Members of the Governing Board

 Thomas J. Jordan, Chairman of the Governing Board, Zurich

-Jean-Pierre Danthine, Vice Chairman of the Governing Board, Berne
+Martin Schlegel, Vice Chairman of the Governing Board, Berne

-Fritz Zurbrügg, Member of the Governing Board, Zurich
+Andréa M. Maechler, Member of the Governing Board, Zurich

-With effect from August 2012, the Federal Council appointed him Member of the SNB's Governing Board and Head of Department III (Financial Markets, Banking Operations and Information Technology).
+With effect from 1 July 2015, the Swiss Federal Council appointed Andréa M. Maechler as Member of the SNB's Governing Board - the first woman to occupy a Board position.
+At the same time, she became Head of Department III (Money Market and Foreign Exchange, Asset Management, Banking Operations, Information Technology).

 Andréa M. Maechler is a member of the Advisory Board of the Department of Banking and Finance at the University of Zurich.